 Like a fairy tale princess, the Salomon QST Lux 92 was born in humble circumstances, endured an awkward adolescence and gradually transformed into a raving beauty.
 You see, the first edition of the Lux 92 was clearly intended for intermediates, first-time buyers and bargain hunters, as it sold for $499 and didn’t share much of the high-tech construction of its wider siblings, the Lumen and Stella.
 The latest Lux 92 has top-of-the-line features, including a full-length allotment of C/FX, the carbon and flax amalgam that provides the principal structural support for all the QST’s.
 Also onboard is a Titanal plate underfoot that improves stability throughout its mid-section.

 The QST series is a unisex family, so the Lux 92 received the same bundle of upgrades as the “men’s” 2023 QST 92.
 Part of the 2023 package is a segment of injected ABS underfoot that boosts edge pressure in this critical zone.
-The combined effect of all these embellishments is an elevation in performance that makes the new Lux 92 one of the top performers in the genre.
-It isn’t $499 anymore, nor should it be, as its performance range now runs from the basement to the penthouse.
+The combined effect of all these embellishments is an elevation in performance that makes the latest Lux 92 one of the top performers in the genre.
+It isn’t $499 anymore, but it’s still only $550 – one of the best deals in the sport – with a performance range that runs from the basement to the penthouse.